SinalyK/ATS-TRACKING/README.md

 # ATS-TRACKING
-the system will evaluate your resume based on job description and provide you the miisings point on your resume and the percentage
+the system will evaluate your resume based on job description and provide you the misings point on your resume and the similarirty percentage